dustinpfister/blog_posts/_posts/js-path-find.md

 ## 1 - Path finding and what to know first

 This is a post on the subject of path finding in a javaScript environment.
-This is nt in any way a kind of getting started typ post on javaScript in general in the browser, or nodejs, so I assume that you have some background when it comes to javaScript programing.
+This is not in any way a kind of [getting started type post on javaScript in general](/2018/11/27/js-getting-started/) in the browser, or nodejs, so I assume that you have some background when it comes to javaScript programing.
 Also there is some more that you show be aware of when it comes to some things that might be required before working out things with path finding such as working out some kind of grid or map module to begin with.

 ## 2 - Vanilla js path find solution example for nodejs